Time Series Graph

 There are a number of configuration options for each series:

-- Device IDs / Tags is a device query for selecting the device(s) that should be part of the query.
-At least one ID or one tag is required.
+• Device: A device query for selecting the device(s) that should be part of the query.

-- Attribute is the single device attribute to graph in the series.
+• Attribute : The single device attribute to graph in the series.
 Depending on the chosen aggregation method, some attribute data types cannot be depicted on a time series graph.

-- Aggregation is the aggregator applied to the series based on the chosen devices and resolution.
-The above example has the resolution set to 20 minutes.
-This means if weather data is being reported once every five minutes, each data point on the graph will be the average of four readings.
+• Aggregation: The aggregator applied to the series based on the chosen devices and resolution.
+The above example has the resolution set to 15 minutes.
+This means if weather data is being reported once every five minutes, each data point on the graph will be the average of three readings.
 (Note: If “live stream” is chosen for the graph’s data type, this option will disappear.)

 There are a few data transformation properties you may set, which will not affect the raw data returned by your query but will adjust the data before it is applied to the graph.

-Expression allows you to apply an expression to each data point in the segment.
+• Expression: Allows you to apply an expression to each data point in the segment.
 If an invalid expression is provided, the point reverts to its raw value.
-You have access to the following variables when evaluating the expression:
+In addition to the default render context, you have access to the following variables when evaluating the expression:

-- Connect Line Across Data Gaps, when checked, will display a line between all reported data points.
+• Connect Line Across Data Gaps: When checked, the series display a line between all reported data points.
 If not checked, the line connecting data points will break if no data was reported for that resolution bucket.
 If “Bar” is selected for the display style, this option is disabled.

 There are also a handful of parameters that only affect the graph’s display properties and not the data itself: